PrismarineJS/mineflayer/docs/api.md

   displayName: { toString: Function }, // ChatMessage object.
   gamemode: 0,
   ping: 28,
-  entity: entity // null if you are too far away
+  entity: entity, // null if you are too far away
-}
+  nameOnTablist: Function // returns a ChatMessage object or null of what that player's name would be on the tablist }
 ```